zephyrproject-rtos/trusted-firmware-m/docs/user_guides/services/tfm_sst_integration_guide.md

  - `SST_ROLLBACK_PROTECTION`: this flag allows to enable/disable rollback
    protection in secure storage service.
 This flag takes effect only if the target has non-volatile counters and `SST_ENCRYPTION` flag is on.
+ - `SST_RAM_FS`: this flag allows to enable/disable the use of RAM instead of the flash to store the FS in secure storage service.
+This flag is set by default in the regression tests, if it is not defined by the platform.
+   The SST regression tests reduce the life of the flash memory as they write/erase multiple times in the memory.

 --------------